dendronhq/dendron-site/vault/dendron._ref.transcript.md

 I don't actually have this Same.
 There are references to headers and things, but they don't.
 It's a little different.

 6:07
 Right?
-So what I'm going to show you is in dendron, you can embed notes and other notes.
+So what I'm going to show you is in Dendron, you can embed notes and other notes.
 So for example, I just hit Command Shift R, which copy the left lens of this note, and the, and then I can paste it, for example in JavaScript.
 And so I'm seeing the Python notes embedded in the JavaScript note.
 You can either choose to reference a note, or you can choose to reference a header.
 So for example, everything starting from heading one, and you can also do games.
 So you can say everything starting from header one to header two, that you can embed notes into other nodes.
 And then the other thing that you can do is you if you keep bullets, the markdown preview is mutable in the sense that you can click on the lead and also update the markdown.
 Yes, that's a little thing that I find people get quite excited about that

 7:08
 over if you're going to use to do if you're going to use those